-When choosing a domain name for the first time, it isn't always easy to know what's right and wrong. itscrap(dot)com may seem like a great choice for a company selling scrap IT components, but depending on your brand proposition, this domain name may (or may not) be appropriate!
+When choosing a domain name for the first time, it isn’t always easy to know what’s right and what’s wrong. itscrap(dot)com may seem like a clever fit for a company selling scrap IT components, but your domain needs to suit your brand and follow official naming rules.

 Fortunately, having a valid domain is the easy part.
-It’s picking the right one and ensuring it doesn’t clash that makes it tough – but fear not.
-In this guide, we’ll dive into what a domain name is, the components that make a domain name, domain naming rules, and how to choose a domain name.
+It’s picking the right one – and making sure it doesn’t clash – that’s tricky.
+But don’t worry.
+In this guide, we’ll explain what a domain name is, how it works, what TLDs and subdomains mean, and the rules for creating a valid domain name.

 What is a domain name?

-So what is a domain name?
-A domain name generally consists of a website name and a domain name extension.
-Having a memorable or relevant domain name will strengthen your branding and allow your audience to find you easily online.
+A domain name usually consists of a website name and a domain extension.
+Having a memorable or relevant domain name helps users reach your site easily and boosts your visibility in search engines.

 What are the components of a domain name?

-There are three main parts to any domain name, each of which is separated by a dot.
-Reading from right–to–left, the first component is known as the top–level domain, or TLD.
-This section contains the generic TLDs such as ‘.com’, ‘.net’ and ‘.org’, but can also include country–code TLDs (ccTLDs) like ‘.esp’ and ‘.uk’.
-Since then, we’ve seen the birth of an entirely new phenomenon: new TLDs.
+There are three main parts to any domain name, each separated by a dot.
+Reading from right to left, the first component is known as the top-level domain, or TLD.

 What makes up a valid domain name?